COMCIFS/comcifs.github.io/CIF2_FAQ.md

 ## I don't need that new stuff.
 Can't I just stick with CIF1?

 Absolutely.
-CIF1 was developed and promoted as an archival format, and the IUCr are committed to supporting CIF1 in perpetuity, as are the Protein Data Bank (wwPDB).
+CIF1 was developed and promoted as an archival format, and the IUCr are committed to supporting CIF1 in perpetuity, as are the leading crystallographic database services such as the Protein Data Bank (wwPDB), CCDC, COD and ICSD.
 What approach your software ultimately takes will depend upon what your ecosystem of CIF providers and CIF consumers do.
 We will provide some tools for conversion between CIF2 and CIF1 so that you can